MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ### Does Libbitcoin support Taproot?

-Taproot is currently not supported.
+Yes, Taproot is supported since Libbitcoin version v4.
-The Libbitcoin v4 release will include Taproot support.

 ### What are the dependencies?